Official Government Website

 ***A booster dose is administered to people who are fully vaccinated after a certain amount of time has passed to “boost” their immunity level, which can decrease over time.
 An additional dose is administered to people who are fully vaccinated and have moderately to severely compromised immune systems, to make sure they have a good initial immunity level.
 More information about booster doses and additional doses at https://www.cdc.gov/coronavirus/2019-ncov/vaccines/booster-shot.html#BoosterShotvsAdditionalDose.

-COVID-19 Cases At A Glance
+COVID-19 Laboratory and Hospital Data At A Glance

 A REMINDER